Public Policy

 - *

-- Internships are required for all of the MA degrees at the Josef Korbel School of International Studies and are managed through the Office of Career and Professional Development at the Korbel School.
+- Internships are required for all of the MA degrees at the Josef Korbel School of Global and Public Affairs and are managed through the Office of Career and Professional Development at the Korbel School.
 For a few categories of students, the Korbel School may grant an exemption from the internship requirement.
 While students in the following categories are highly encouraged to pursue internships to enhance their professional development, they may petition to be exempted from the internship requirement.

 - Students entering Korbel with substantial degree/field relevant professional work experience, typically at least 5 years.